jasonmit/ember-open-browser/README.md

 [![npm Version][npm-badge]][npm]

 A tiny addon that opens an ember-cli application, using the systems default web browser, after a initial build via `ember serve`.
-Inspired by `create-react-app`.
+The addon was inspired by `create-react-app` and parts have been lifted directly from `create-react-app` - such as the ability to reuse opened tabs on OSX ([licensed separately under BSD](https://github.com/jasonmit/ember-open-browser/blob/master/open-browser/LICENSE.md)).

 ## Installation